troisjs/trois/README.md

 I started from scratch...
 I don't know if I will have time to maintain this, but feel free to participate :)

+I will try to rewrite some of my  [WebGL demos](https://codepen.io/collection/AGZywR) to see if this little toy can do the job.

 *Trois* is a french word, it means *Three*.

 ## Features